-The primary method is using the mouse.
-The student will need to locate and click on a comment bubble on the paper.
+The student will need to locate and select a comment bubble on the paper.
 This will select the mark in question and open the comment attached to it, as well as emphasizing any highlight associated with the comment.

 To view a QuickMark editing mark, the student user must move the mouse pointer over the mark to view the full information of the text associated with the mark.